Defence Cyber Certification audits

 Exit point

-Leave certification for now and work on the more difficult gaps in your own time, using our optional template pack if needed.
+Pause certification and work on the more difficult gaps in your own time, using our optional template pack if needed.

 Score the evidence